yashodhan10/MongoDB-as-RDF-store/README.md

 Currently I'm working with only triples.
 RDF files can be .rdf,.nt. nq etc.

 For running code, load.py is the main file.
-In queries text file, I have given all the working queries and run it in the mongodb.
-Sample file contains few sample triples to work with.
+In queries text file, I have given all the working queries and run it in the mongodb. ed.nt file contains few sample triples to work with.